 You can start as young as three.
 You can start by singing funny songs with letter sounds in them, reading books with first words in them, and focusing on the starting sounds, and using objects in the home to practice forming different sounds correctly.

 Sounds first or letters first, when learning words?

 Some people believe that it is better to teach the sounds of letters, before learning how they are formed.
 We can do this using a phonetic alphabet.
-Children learn through listening to our language, and learn letters auditorily.
+Children learn through listening to our language.

 Look to everyday life for letter sounds.
 Sound the names of pets and items you come across in daily life.

 Find Songs & Tv shows that teach letter sounds.
 We loved leapfrogs letter factory DVD!

 Read books that teach letter sounds or use existing books and sound out interesting character names such as caterpillar, cat etc.

 Play games to help teach letter sounds!
 Take a look at the awesome ideas below.